Michigan Drug Possession Lawyer | Drug Delivery Charges | Marijuana

 Possession and Distribution of Controlled Substance Fentanyl

-If you are charged with delivery of a controlled substance, such as cocaine, you will be facing a felony charge according to Michigan law.
+If you are charged with delivery of a controlled substance, such as cocaine or heroin, you will be facing a felony charge according to Michigan law.
 Cocaine is classified as a schedule 2 drug, and the penalties for delivery are severe.
 Common schedule II drugs are considered to have a high potential for abuse and include such drugs as: opium, cocaine, morphine, OxyContin, Adderall and hydrocodone.

 According to Michigan law, possession with intent to deliver cocaine in an amount between 50-450 grams is a 20-year felony.
 You will need an experienced criminal defense attorney, like Barton Morris, fighting for you.
 In Michigan, the potential for abuse is a critical factor in determining which schedule a drug is placed in, and Cocaine is one of the most highly abused drugs out there.